GlamCorner

-Founded in 2012 and based in Sydney, GlamCorner is an online service that provides designer fashion rentals for women in Australia.
+GlamCorner is an online service that provides designer fashion rentals for women in Australia.
+The company was founded in 2012 and based in Sydney.

 The company rents out dresses, gowns, playsuits, jumpsuits, jackets, and accessories.

 In April 2015, GlamCorner received investment from AirTree Ventures, a Sydney-based VC-fund specialising in businesses that are disrupting traditional markets.

 In July 2017, GlamCorner raised series A from AirTree Ventures, Sass & Bide co-founder Sarah-Jane Clarke, Marshall Investments, Impact Investment Group's Giant Leap and Partners For Growth.